nktknshn/idrive-cli/README.md

 Download a file or a folder content.

+`idrive download '/Obsidian/my1/note1.md' ./outputdir`

 A single file

-`idrive download '/Obsidian/my1/note1.md' ./outputdir`
+`idrive download '/Obsidian/my1/*.md' ./outputdir`

 Recursively download folders shallow content into `./outputdir/my1/`

-`idrive download '/Obsidian/my1/*.md' ./outputdir`
+`idrive download -R '/Obsidian/my1/' ./outputdir`

 Recursively download all `md` files into `./outputdir/diary/`

-`idrive download -R '/Obsidian/my1/' ./outputdir`

-Download download all into `./outputdir/Obsidian/my1/diary/`

 `idrive download -R '/Obsidian/my1/diary/**/*.md' ./outputdir`

 `idrive download -RS '/Obsidian/my1/diary/**/*.md' ./outputdir`

+Download download all into `./outputdir/Obsidian/my1/diary/`

 Use `dry` flag to only check what is going to be downloaded

-` include` and `exclude` flags are also supported
+` include` and `exclude` flags can be used to filter files (supports globs)

 ### recover

+`idrive recover '/note1.md'`

+Recover a file from the trash

 ### autocomplete <path>